Soul Daddy: Closure

-Woods, as part of his commitment to Soul Daddy, purchased a home in Lakeville, Minnesota in order to be close to the Mall of America restaurant while undertaking a year-long management training and modifying the menu to include items such as Hoppin' John (blackeyed peas and rice), corn on the cob, and warm yams to replace the potato salad, which was not met with positive reaction by patrons.
+Jamawn Woods purchased a home in Lakeville, Minnesota in order to be close to the Mall of America restaurant while undertaking a year-long management training and modifying the menu to include items such as Hoppin' John (blackeyed peas and rice), corn on the cob, and warm yams to replace the potato salad, which was not met with positive reaction by patrons.
 In an effort to ensure the Minneapolis restaurant's continued success, the Manhattan and Los Angeles locations were closed on June 14, 2011.

 However, shortly after the restaurant's consolidation to a single market, ANGR Holdings, LLC announced on June 29 that they were closing the Bloomington, Minnesota location as well, likely signaling the end of the Soul Daddy franchise.
 Chipotle lost $2.4 million on Soul Daddy, with reviews blaming management and culinary advice rather than Woods's original concept.
 The Soul Daddy official site redirected to Chipotle Grill after the restaurant's closing.
 The domain was later purchased by a food blogger.

-According to a September 2011 article, Woods, while on leave from his job at Chrysler, was splitting his time constructing a Soul Daddy in his hometown of Detroit and catering from his home while pursuing an associate's degree at Schoolcraft College, a school in Livonia, Michigan known for its culinary arts program.
+According to a September 2011 article, Woods, while on leave from his job at Chrysler, was splitting his time constructing a Soul Daddy in his hometown of Detroit and catering from his home while pursuing an associate degree at Schoolcraft College, a school in Livonia, Michigan known for its culinary arts program.